travellingsky/blog/content/punta-cana-domican-republic.md

 ---
 Who would have guessed that Punta Cana in the Dominican Republic would be so scenic.
 This gorgeous island is filled with Palm trees and Coconut trees.
 This was a family trip with our family parents and all for as a birthday celebration for my dad who turned 70.
 This was a fun vacation for all there, children, us and both mine and my husband’s parents.
 Everyone had a great time with plenty to do for everything.
 Since this was a family trip and time for relaxation we mostly spent our time at the resort.
 We stayed at <a href="https://www.barcelo.com/en-us/barcelo-hotels/hotels/dominican-republic/punta-cana-beach-bavaro/barcelo-bavaro-palace/?utm_source=google&utm_medium=organic&utm_campaign=my_business&utm_content=h331" rel="nofollow">Barcelo Bavaro Palace Deluxe </a>, a great resort for families.

+<a href="https://www.shareasale.com/m-pr.cfm?merchantID=18208&userID=2167244&productID=781513419" target="_blank">Private Transfer from Punta Cana Airport to or from Punta Cana and Bavaro Hotels</a>

 ## Things to do in Punta Cana

 Punta Cana is a place for people who love the outdoor activities.
 Great activities are available for